splendo/kaluga/bluetooth/plugin/README.md

 # Bluetooth code generation plugin

 `com.splendo.kaluga.bluetooth.plugin` is a Gradle plugin that generates typed Bluetooth **clients** and **servers** from a declarative, annotated definition of a device.
-You describe the GATT layout once — services, characteristics, descriptors and how each value is accessed — and the plugin generates strongly-typed APIs (and their implementations) on top of [`bluetooth-client`](../client/) and [`bluetooth-server`](../server/), so you never hand-write attribute (de)serialization or characteristic plumbing.
+You describe the GATT layout (services, characteristics, descriptors, and how each value is accessed) and the plugin generates strongly-typed APIs and their implementations on top of [`bluetooth-client`](../client/) and [`bluetooth-server`](../server/).
+This removes the need to hand-write attribute (de)serialization or characteristic plumbing.

 It is built from three pieces: